Thinethnamindu/AndroVirus/README.md

 # AndroVirus
-Send virus through with AndroVirus A tool that have collection of viruses for Android
+Send virus through link with AndroVirus A tool that have collection of viruses for Android

 # Installation